 The Chinstrap penguin breeding season begins in mid-October when adults return to establish territories and begin courtship.
 This period offers excellent opportunities to experience and photograph territorial displays, courtship behaviors, and the dramatic arrival of thousands of penguins to their breeding colonies.

 From mid-November through December, the focus is on egg laying and incubation.
 Both parents share incubation duties, creating touching scenes of dedication and partnership.
-After hatching, the next weeks are busy with fluffy chicks requiring constant care of their parents.
+After hatching, the following weeks are busy, with fluffy chicks requiring constant care from their parents.
 This stage provides photographic opportunities, from feeding scenes and protective parental behavior to the adorable growing chicks.

 Aptenodytes forsteri